Today, online buyers expect to get help in real time.

 But—

-Let’s say that you run an online store selling musical equipment.
-Your customers may ask a lot of unique questions about the feel, the character, and the compatibility of different instruments and gear.
-They would prefer to chat with a human representative, who is also a fellow musician, not a soulless bot.
+Let’s say that you run an online store selling beauty products like Procosmet.
+Your customers may ask a lot of unique questions about the product descriptions or recommendations for their specific needs.
+They would prefer to chat with a human representative who knows the products inside and out.

-The solution above, used by Chicago Music Exchange, offers a mixed approach.
+The solution above offers a mixed approach.
 You can reach out to sales reps with your specific question.
-But if you want to resolve generic issues, like order tracking, you can also use a self-service chatbot.
+But if you want to solve generic customer issues, like order tracking, you can also use a self-service chatbot and speed up your resolution times.

 Here are some of the most common examples of when your customers would prefer one technology over the other:

-Read more: You may want to check out some common chatbot use cases and learn more about the importance of live chat in ecommerce.
+Read more: Check out some common chatbot use cases and learn more about the importance of live chat in ecommerce.

 In general, the main questions you should ask yourself are: